JuliaPluto/ExpressionExplorer.jl/README.md

 ReactiveNode(Set([Symbol("@time"), :y]), Set([:x]), Set{Symbol}(), Set{FunctionNameSignaturePair}(), Set{Symbol}(), Set([Symbol("@time")]))
 ```

+You can check whether there were any unexplored macro call arguments with the `.macrocalls` field of the `ReactiveNode`, which should be an empty set.

 To solve this, you can **macroexpand expressions before giving them to ExpressionExplorer**.
 For example:

 ```julia